GPU programming example: stencil computation

 GPU parallelization: data movement

-Why the porting approach above seems to be grossly inefficient?
+Why the porting approach above seems to be quite inefficient?

 On each step, we: